The Transport Accident Commission’s annual report was tabled in State Parliament today, detailing the organisation’s performance in 2018/19.

-The report also confirmed that significant investments in enhancing the support provided to TAC clients to get their lives back on track was paying dividends, with the highest ever client experience score recorded.
+The report also highlights that the TAC’s unprecedented support provided to clients is translating into positive outcomes, with the highest ever client experience score recorded.

-The 2017/18 Annual Report details the work taken in the second year of the TAC’s 2020 strategy.
+The 2018/19 Annual Report details the work taken in the third year of the TAC’s 2020 strategy.
 Highlights include:

-- 82% staff engagement – above global standards
+- 79% staff engagement – above Australian standards